ben-baqa/Capstone-Prototype/README.md

-# React-Portfolio-Site
+# Capstone-Prototype

- Attempt at making a porfolio site with react
+Prototype of a front end for Capstone project